PennyLaneAI/qml/datasets_qchem.rst

     +----------------------------+----------------+---------------------------------------------------------------------------------+

 .. note::
-    This data is only available for molecules with basis sets that require 20 or lesser qubits.
+    This data is only available for molecules with basis sets that require 20 or fewer qubits.

 .. toctree::
     :maxdepth: 2